This policy applies if you interact with us through our websites, applications, over the phone, face to face or through social media.

 - Information about the services that we provide to you for example, the services we have provided to you like consultancy, when and where, what you paid, and so on;

 - Your account login details for our services, including your user name and chosen password;

 - Information about whether or not you want to receive marketing communications from us;

 - Information about any device you have used to access our Services and also how you use our Services, e.g. we try to identify which of our apps you use and when and how you use them.
 If you use our websites or applications, we try to identify when and how you use those solutions too so that we can improve them.

 Please note, however, that we do not have access to personal information which is uploaded to our secure app as this data is encrypted and only you will have access to it.

 How do we use your personal information?

-We use your personal information in a number of ways and depending on how you interact with us., for example we may use your information in the following ways:
+We use your personal information to which we have access in a number of ways and depending on how you interact with us, for example we may use your information in the following ways: